strongloop/loopback/docs/rest.md

 ###count

-Count the number of model instances matching the where criteria
+Count instances of the model matched by where from the data source

 ####Definition